Javen-W/CSE847-Machine-Learning/README.md

 ## Homework 1: Bayesian Inference and Classification

 ### Overview
-The coursework for CSE847 covers  Homework 1 includes five problems:
+Homework 1 includes five problems:
 1. **Bayes Classifier**: Proving the bias of the MLE estimator for variance in a Gaussian distribution and deriving the MAP estimator for the mean.
 2. **Parameter Estimation**: Computing the MLE estimator for a Poisson distribution and its expectation.
 3. **Naïve Bayes Classifier**: Analyzing parameters and estimating probabilities for a categorical dataset of apples.